SUM4091 – Master's Thesis in Development, Environment and Cultural Change

 Formal prerequisite knowledge

-Admission to the masters programme Culture, Environment and Sustainability and passing grades in the compulsory courses:
+Admission to the masters programme Development, Environment and Cultural Change and passing grades in the compulsory courses:

 Teaching

-Beginning autumn 2020, the course will encompass not only the thesis itself, but also participation in at least six of in total eight Text Lab sessions, where you present draft texts from your thesis and read and comment on your classmates' ditto.
-The eight sessions will be divided unequally between the autumn and the spring semester, with three sessions in autumn semester and five sessions in spring semester.
+Beginning in autumn 2020, the course will encompass not only individual supervision and writing the thesis itself but also participation in Text Lab sessions, where you present draft texts from your thesis and read and comment on your classmates` drafts.
+The sessions will be divided unequally between the autumn and the spring semesters.
 Read more about regulations regarding compulsory activities.

 Examination

-The final Master's degree exam consists of an individual Master's thesis (90-130 pages, front page, index, appendix and bibliography not included) and an oral examination.
+The final Master`s degree exam consists of an individual Master`s thesis (90-130 pages, front page, index, appendix, and bibliography not included) and an oral examination.
 A commission consisting of one internal and one external examiner assesses the thesis, and the oral examination may adjust the final grade.
-The oral examination will only be arranged if the Master's thesis is given a passing grade.
+The oral examination will only be held if the Master`s thesis is given a passing grade.

 Language of examination